-Reminding yourself of this first Bible verse when you feel stress is a game-changer.
+Reminding yourself of this first powerful verse when you have an anxious heart is a game-changer.

 And yet, David went to the Rock who was higher than He was.

-Your situation will shrink when you compare it to the awesomeness of God!
+Your concerns of life will shrink when you compare it to the size of our God!

 Wow!
-While these scriptures are jam-packed with much wisdom, I want to focus on the principle of “singing and making melody in your heart to the Lord.”
+While these scripture quotations are jam-packed with wisdom, I want to focus on the statement: “singing and making melody in your heart to the Lord.”

-Doesn’t humming make you happy?
-I know when I am peaceful and content, I hum naturally.
+Doesn’t humming make you more joyful in life?
+When I am peaceful and content, I hum naturally.

 Nitric oxide causes blood vessels to relax and can even lower your blood pressure naturally.